Format Of E-way Bill - Generate Form EWB 01 Online, PDF Download

 Before generating an E-way bill, the user needs to register on the common E-way bill portal.
 GSTN has provided access to three modes of transport:

-• Online: Anyone can sign in as a user or sub-user, depending on the situation, via the e-way bill portal.
-Then select the "Generate new" option found in the "e-way bill" main menu that appears on the dashboard's left side.
+• Online: Depending on the situation, anyone can sign in as a user or sub-user via the e-way bill portal.
+Then select the “Generate new” option found in the “e-way bill” main menu that appears on the dashboard’s left side.

 • SMS: Under GST, a highly convenient on-the-go alternative for creating e-way bills has been provided.
 In an emergency, one can employ this mode.